Third Year Clerkships - Core Clerkship in Medicine - MED 30000

 The Department of Medicine sponsors up to six third year medical students from UT Memphis for their mandatory eight week block Internal Medicine Core Clerkship.
-Core Clerks are welcomed as an integral part of a team consisting of two interns (PGY-1), one upper level medicine resident (PGY 2 or 3) and one medicine attending.
+Core Clerks are welcomed as an integral part of a team consisting of two interns (PGY-1), one upper-level medicine resident (PGY 2 or 3) and one medicine attending.
 The students are assigned new patients from the Emergency Department following them throughout the hospitalization to discharge.
 Students also see patients who are transferred from the intensive care units to a medical unit.
 The student is expected to see his/her assigned patients on a daily basis.
 Patient assessments lead to the development of a differential diagnosis.
 Students learn proper evaluation and therapeutic plans while actively caring for patients.
 Close supervision allows one on one learning with mentoring physicians while adequate autonomy allows the student to develop skills needed that can only be learned via independent study/experience.

-The Housestaff Medicine call schedule is presently twelve hours shifts every third day for each team.
+The Housestaff Medicine call schedule is presently twelve hours shifts every other day for each team.
 Students are assigned new patients corresponding to their assigned interns call schedule.
 Once a student has completed their H&P, the student is expected to follow the intern and/or resident throughout the remainder of the call period enhancing their learning through this experience.
-Students are required to remain in house during their assigned night call.
+Students are required to remain in house during their assigned shift.
 Students follow work hours rules as established by UTHSC and UTGSM.
 One well-crafted history and physical should be given to the attending each week.
 Emphasis is placed on the history, physical and assessment including a detailed differential diagnosis.